-This information was collected in September, 2009.
+This information was collected in September, 2012.

 Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
 Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks were adopted in 2002/03.
 There is one textbook available per student.
 Yes 0 Mathematics Mathematics textbooks were adopted in 2007-08.
 Course appropriate, standards-based textbooks were chosen for each mathematics course.
 There is one textbook available per student.
 Yes 0 Science Science textbooks were adopted in 2006-07.
 There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
+Yes 0

-Yes 0 Foreign Language Foreign Language is currently not offered through independent studies.
+Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
+Percent of Students Lacking Own Assigned Copy Foreign Language Foreign Language is currently not offered through independent studies.
 Polaris students attend other AUHSD campuses or community college to fulfill the foreign language requirements for college entrance.
 0 Health Health textbooks were adopted in 2004-05.
 There is one textbook available per student.
-Yes 0 Visual and Performing Arts Science Laboratory Equipment (grades 9-12) Polaris students attend other AUHSD campuses or community college to fulfill the lab requirements for college entrance.
+Yes 0 Science Laboratory Equipment (grades 9-12) Polaris students attend other AUHSD campuses or community college to fulfill the lab requirements for college entrance.
 Currently, there are limited science lab facilities available on the site.
 There are plans to provide a science lab classroom for the 2009-10 school year.
 0